On the Kontsevich integral for knotted trivalent graphs: Executive summary

 We will have to insist that we embed the graph in a way that only contains vertices of either $\lambda$ or $Y$ shapes (I.e, either one edge is locally above the vertex and two are below, creating a $\lambda$-shape, or two are above and one below, creating a $Y$-shape.
 We do not allow a vertex that is a local minimum or maximum at the same time.)
 There is of course such an embedding in any isotopy class, however, this will cause some invariance issues later.

-The renormalized version is convergent (this is easy to prove), it retains the good properties of the naive extension, and it is invariant under rigid motions of critical points and vertices (i.e. deformations that do not change the number of critical points or the $\lambda$/$Y$ type of the vertices).
+The re-normalized version is convergent (this is easy to prove), it retains the good properties of the naive extension, and it is invariant under rigid motions of critical points and vertices (i.e. deformations that do not change the number of critical points or the $\lambda$/$Y$ type of the vertices).

-There are natural orientation switch, edge delete, edge unzip, and connected sum operations defined on the chord diagrams on graph skeletons, and the renormalized integral commutes with all these operations.
+There are natural orientation switch, edge delete, edge unzip, and connected sum operations defined on the chord diagrams on graph skeletons, and the re-normalized integral commutes with all these operations.

 Furthermore, it has sensible behavior under changing the scale $\mu$: an easy computation shows that the value of $Z$ will get multiplied by a simple exponential factor (a chord diagram on two strands) at all vertices and critical points.